Dreams Come True (band): History

-They have also been involved in charity events.
-Including the collaboration "Zero Landmine" with Ryuichi Sakamoto in 2001 to help raise funds for land mine removal agencies, and taking part in the Live 8 benefit concert in 2005.

-On November 12, 2008, their single "Tsuretette Tsuretette" was released.
-"Tsuretette Tsuretette" debuted a top on the Oricon weekly charts, nine years ten months since their last number-one single "Asa ga Mata Kuru".
-The song also appears on the band's most recent album, Do You Dreams Come True?.
+On November 12, 2008, Dreams Come True released the single "Tsuretette Tsuretette.
+It debuted a top on the Oricon weekly charts, nine years ten months after their last number-one single, "Asa ga Mata Kuru".
+The song also appears on the album Do You Dreams Come True?.
 The album is available in three versions: A single disc version, containing the main album; a second that adds Greatest Hits: The Soul 2, a sequel to their 2000 greatest-hits package; and a third that adds a live DVD, "Winter Fantasia 2008."

-Their DVD and Blu-ray of their 20th Anniversary tour is one of the first concert videos to be filmed with the RED One high-definition camera.
+Their DVD and Blu-ray of their 20th Anniversary tour is one of the first concert videos to be filmed with the "Red One" high-definition camera.

 In 2010, they released their download only single "Godspeed", where the title is meant to be an even stronger wish of "Good Luck" for everyone to listen to it.
-In November of that same year, they released their 23rd album, Love Central, their second on Universal Music Japan's Nayutawave label.
+In November, they released their 23rd album, Love Central, their second on Universal Music Japan's Nayutawave label.
+Their song "Itoshi no Riley" is the Japanese theme song of Inside Out.
+The music video is sandwiched in between the Lava short and the actual film itself on the theatrical release.

-In 2016, they released their first complete greatest hits album, Dreams Come True The Ura Best!
+In 2016, Dreams Come True released their first complete greatest hits album, Dreams Come True The Ura Best!
 Watashi Dake no Dorikamu.

+In the tour event that the group celebrates around every 4 years, "Dreams Come True Wonderland", for the 2019 event, Nishikawa appeared as a surprise guest.
+Nakamura often visits Nishikawa at the bar he runs in Hokkaido, where he works as a DJ.

+In September 2021, Dreams Come True released the single "Tsugi no Se~no!
+De - On the Green Hill", a new version of Nakamura's theme for Green Hill Zone from Sonic the Hedgehog.

+On July 2, 2025 it was announced that the group would be in charge of the TV Asahi drama The Big Chase: Tokyo SSBC Files theme song, named "Beacon".

+Charity events and participation

+DCT has been involved in charity events, including the collaboration work "Zero Landmine" with Ryuichi Sakamoto in 2001 to help raise funds for land mine removal agencies, and taking part in the Live 8 benefit concert in 2005.